 There are always alternative repayment options to choose from.

 Alternative debt management may help reduce your monthly payments but it can also increase your interest rate.
-A loan which had to be repaid in 10 years can be paid in an additional 5+ years based on the options which you have chosen.
+A loan that had to be repaid in 10 years can be paid in an additional 5+ years based on the options which you have chosen.

 Well known Debt Management Companies